anyusernameisokay/acldpy/ReadMe.md

 p_values = [0.9, 0.2, 0.01]
 ```

-These three lists are passed to the `run_cld` function of the acld library. `run_cld` returns a dictionary where each key is a unique element and the value are its associated letter.
+These three lists are passed to the `run_cld` function of the acld library. `run_cld` returns a dictionary where each key is a unique element and the value is its associated letters.

 ```python
 from acld import run_cld